 Seeing the World through the Lens of Economics

-Examination of any newspaper will demonstrate that more of the headlines address economic problems than any other topic.
-The importance and relevance of economic-related disciplines to the modern world led Michelle Chan to want to pursue the study of the subject at a higher level several years ago.
+In news media, we encounter headlines related to economic issues every day.
+The importance and relevance of economics led Michelle Chan (2017 graduate) to pursue an economics major.
 ‘I was particularly interested in learning about the economic theories and their daily applications,’ she recalled.
-The Economics programme at CUHK caught her eye as economics has long been a signature discipline at the University since 1963, ranking in the top 47th in the world in the field of Economics and Econometrics, according to the QS World University Rankings.
+The Economics programme at CUHK caught her eye as economics has been a signature subject at CUHK since 1963.
+In 2022, CUHK was ranked 47th in the world in the field of Economics and Econometrics by QS World University Rankings.
 In RAE2020, CUHK Economics was regarded by some as being the best in Hong Kong.

 When asked what she got out of the programme, Michelle said it taught her how to take data seriously.
 ‘I no longer take figures, numbers, statistics and estimates at their face value.
 Instead, I was encouraged to explore the meanings behind them.
 This training makes me feel more comfortable and eager to reveal the hidden messages behind the data.
-I realize the use of data in supporting my arguments and hypotheses is very important.’
+I realize that the use of data to support my arguments and hypotheses is very important.’

 To cater to each student’s career aspiration, a maximum of two of the following five concentration areas can be selected:

-- Economic Theory—ideal for those who aspire to becoming an economist
+- Economic Theory—ideal for those who aspire to becoming an academic economist

 - Financial Economics—for those who would like to work in the finance industry

 - Business Economics—for students interested in the use of economics in business decisions

-- Data Analytics—for students interested in the handling, modelling and analysing of big data, in order to draw vital conclusions and develop key insights
+- Data Analytics—for students interested in the handling, modelling and analysing of big data